Freedmen's Bureau: Background and operations

 In 1866 Congress renewed the charter for the Bureau.
-President Andrew Johnson, a Southern Democrat who had succeeded to the office following Lincoln's assassination in 1865, vetoed the bill, arguing that the Bureau encroached on states' rights, relied inappropriately on the military in peacetime, gave blacks help that poor whites had never had, and would ultimately prevent freed slaves from becoming self-sufficient by rendering them dependent on public assistance.
-Though the 39th United States Congress—controlled by Radical Republicans—overrode Johnson's veto, by 1869 Southern Democrats in Congress had deprived the Bureau of most of its funding, and as a result it had to cut much of its staff.
+President Andrew Johnson, a Southern Democrat who had succeeded to the office following Lincoln's assassination in 1865, vetoed the bill, arguing that the Bureau encroached on states' rights, relied inappropriately on the military in peacetime, gave blacks help that poor Whites had never had, and would ultimately prevent freed slaves from becoming self-sufficient by rendering them dependent on public assistance.
+Though the 39th United States Congress—controlled by Republicans—overrode Johnson's veto, by 1869 Southern Democrats in Congress had deprived the Bureau of most of its funding, and as a result it had to cut much of its staff.
 By 1870 the Bureau had been weakened further due to the rise of Ku Klux Klan (KKK) violence across the South; members of the KKK and other terrorist organizations, attacked both blacks and sympathetic white Republicans, including teachers.
 Northern Democrats also opposed the Bureau's work, painting it as a program that would make African Americans "lazy".

 In 1872 Congress abruptly abandoned the program, refusing to approve renewal legislation.
-It did not inform Howard, whom U.S. President Ulysses S. Grant had transferred to Arizona to settle hostilities between the Apache and settlers.
-Grant's Secretary of War William W. Belknap was hostile to Howard's leadership and authority at the Bureau.
+It did not inform Howard, whom U.S. president Ulysses S. Grant had transferred to Arizona to settle hostilities between the Apache and settlers.
+Grant's secretary of war William W. Belknap was hostile to Howard's leadership and authority at the Bureau.
 Belknap aroused controversy among Republicans by his reassignment of Howard.